karimsa/tnl/README.md

 that the client started successfully by running `npm run monit` and your script should be visible.
 Don't worry aboutt the errors that show up in the log, they're expected.

+*Once you spin up the client, you may wish to configure it to run on startup.
+This can be done via pm2.
+Simply run `npm run startup`.*

 ### Server setup

 You'll need: